sandredd/cs404.1-1/student-setup.md

 When other developers make changes, all developers pull them in and continue their work on top.
 In our case, however, each student will have a separate fork of this repository in order to complete their assignments.
 Furthermore, each student must keep their fork private so as to prevent any possible plagiarism.
-Unfortunately, GitHub does not allow private forks of public repositories.
+Unfortunately, GitHub doesn't allow private forks of public repositories.

 For this reason, we won't be using the standard GitHub workflow here.
 Instead, we have to jump through some hoops in order to support our specific use case, while also using GitHub's repository